British occupation of the Faroe Islands: Civil Administration

 To prevent inflation, Danish krone banknotes in circulation on the islands were overstamped with a mark indicating their validity only in the Faroe Islands.
 The Faroese króna (technically the Danish krone in the Faroe Islands) was fixed at 22.4 kroner to one pound sterling.
 Emergency banknotes were issued and Faroese banknotes were later printed by Bradbury Wilkinson in England.

 Airport

 The only airfield on the Faroe Islands was built in 1942–43 on the island of Vágar by the Royal Engineers under the command of Lieutenant-Colonel William E. Law.
-RAF Vágar was used for refuelling, servicing and as a emergency landing base, on the North Atlantic air ferry route.
+RAF Vágar was used for refuelling, servicing and as an emergency landing base, on the North Atlantic air ferry route.
 Abandoned after the war, it was reopened as the civilian Vágar Airport in 1963.

 The majority of British personnel in the Faroes were stationed at Vágar, mostly working on the construction of the airfield.
 Driving on the left was in force on the roads of the island of Vágar until British troops left the Faroe Islands.